Quarter-comma meantone: Size of intervals

 The table above shows only intervals from D. However, intervals can be formed by starting from each of the above listed 12 notes.
 Thus, twelve intervals can be defined for each interval type (twelve unisons, twelve semitones, twelve intervals composed of 2 semitones, twelve intervals composed of 3 semitones, etc.).

-As explained above, one of the twelve fifths (the wolf fifth) has a different size with respect to the other eleven.
-For a similar reason, each of the other interval types, except for the unisons and the octaves, has two different sizes in quarter-comma meantone.
-This is the price paid for seeking just intonation.
-The table below shows their approximate size in cents.
+As explained above, one of the twelve nominal "fifths" (the wolf fifth) has a different size with respect to the other eleven.
+For a similar reason, each of the other interval types (except for unisons and octaves) has two different sizes in quarter-comma meantone when truncated to fit into an octave that only permits 12 notes (whereas actual quarter-comma meantone requires approximately 31 notes per octave).
+This is the price paid for attempting to fit a many-note temperament onto a keyboard without enough distinct pitches per octave: The consequence is "fake" notes, for example, one of the so-called "fifths" is not a fifth, but really a quarter-comma diminished sixth, whose pitch is a bad substitute for the needed fifth.

+The table shows the approximate size of the notes in cents: The genuine notes are on a light grey background, the out-of-tune substitutes are on a red or orange background; the name for the genuine intervals are at the top or bottom of a column with plain grey background; the interval names of the bad substitutions are at opposite end, printed on a colored background.
 Interval names are given in their standard shortened form.
-For instance, the size of the interval from D to A, which is a perfect fifth (P5), can be found in the seventh column of the row labeled D. Strictly just (or pure) intervals are shown in bold font.
+For instance, the size of the interval from D to A, which is a perfect fifth (P5), can be found in the seventh column of the row labeled D. strictly just (or pure) intervals are shown in bold font.
 Wolf intervals are highlighted in red.